m-onz/bugbountyhunting2024/bug-bounty-hunting.md

 public programs are open to pretty much anybody.

-# the bug bounty attack surface
+# The bug bounty attack surface

 * web <-- this is all I focus on.
 * binary
 * mobile
 * source code review

-# differences between pentesting and bug bounty hunting
+# Differences between pentesting and bug bounty hunting

-# pentesting
+# Pentesting

--> low hanging fruit exists
+* low hanging fruit exists
--> scanners can be useful
+* scanners can be useful
--> can access developers to ask questions
+* can access developers to ask questions
--> can sometimes audit source code
+* can sometimes audit source code
--> no other attackers are usually competing with you -> the application has not been audited by experts so more bugs and issues likely exist
+* no other attackers are usually competing with you
+* the application has not been audited by experts so more bugs and issues likely exist

 # bug bounty hunting

--> real targets with real defence
+* real targets with real defence
--> no low hanging fruit
+* no low hanging fruit
--> scanners don't reveal much
+* scanners don't reveal much
--> hardened targets that may have gone through private programs -> huge competition globally and from seasoned full time experts
+* hardened targets that may have gone through private programs
+* huge competition globally and from seasoned full time experts

 # bug bounty approaches

 # pentesting approach

--> pick a target and use common tools: burp suite / etc / http proxy / browser forwarding proxy follow a web application pentesting methodology.
+Pick a target and use common tools: burp suite / etc / http proxy / browser forwarding proxy follow a web application pentesting methodology.

 # cli driven lateral first scanning -> tomnomnom -> etc